germanvalencia15/azure-network-protocols/README.md

 - Initiate perpetual ping from Windows virtual machine to Linux vm.
 - Open Network Security Group for Linux vm and disable inbound ICMP traffic.
 - Filter traffic by SSH only in WireShark
 - Filter WireShark traffice by DHCP only.
+- Filter traffic DNS and observe

 <h2>Actions and Observations</h2>